Sripo/git-learning-self/README.md

 # git-learning-self
 Trying to learn git

+Git is used to push and pull your local code to origin or Viceverse whereas MAVEN is build tool & used to build the application (ie., to check whether our application is working fine or not)
+Basic difference between this are Git is like Storage or central repository for our code while Maven is like building the .war and .jar files of our application or project.

 ## While On-boarding (Basic steps to Clone & Build the Project)
 **Step 1** : Create a `Workspace` folder in your local.
 **Step 2** : Create another file with the version or basic on release then --> Right click + GitBash here